memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 > **Note:** In case you're wondering what the difference between `_CONCAT` and `DT_CAT` is, experiment with token pasting.
 Hint: One of the macros simply pastes tokens, whereas the other one also expands the pasted token.

 It's easy enough to see how we end up with the prefix `__device_dts_ord_`, but it is not entirely clear yet how we get to the ordinal _11_.
 For this, we still need to resolve `DT_CAT(node_id, _ORD)`.
 Remembering that we already resolved our input parameter `node_id` to `DT_N_S_soc_S_gpio_50000000`, `DT_CAT` simply pastes the two tokens, and we end up with `DT_N_S_soc_S_gpio_50000000_ORD`.
 But what's that?
-This is a macro that is again provided by Zephyr's devicetree generator:
+This is a macro that is again provided by Zephyr's Devicetree generator:

 ```bash
 $ grep DT_N_S_soc_S_gpio_50000000_ORD ../build/zephyr/include/generated/devicetree_generated.h
 #define DT_N_S_soc_S_gpio_50000000_ORD 11
 ```

-In simple words, Zephyr's devicetree generator assigns _ordinals_ to device instances.
+In simple words, Zephyr's Devicetree generator assigns _ordinals_ to device instances.
 This is a fundamental concept of Zephyr's _device_ API `zephyr/include/zephyr/device.h`, which is used to represent devices and their instances.
 Since this is a rather elaborate concept that goes beyond the scope of this article series, I'll leave you with a link to Zephyr's official documentation about the [device driver model](https://docs.zephyrproject.org/latest/kernel/drivers/index.html) and [instance-based APIs](https://docs.zephyrproject.org/latest/build/dts/api/api.html#devicetree-inst-apis).

-> **Note:** You might ask yourself why we even need _ordinals_ if devicetree nodes are unique.
+> **Note:** You might ask yourself why we even need _ordinals_ if Devicetree nodes are unique.
 One simple reason is that nodes can support multiple _drivers_, e.g., an IC might support SPI as well as I2C, and therefore two instances exist for a single node.

-For now, it is enough to know that Zephyr creates symbols for each device instance in the devicetree.
+For now, it is enough to know that Zephyr creates symbols for each device instance in the Devicetree.
 In fact, in `devicetree_generated.h` we can find a list of the node ordering and thus ordinals of each instance at the very beginning of the file.
 Here, we find the ordinal _11_ for the device of the GPIO node `/soc/gpio@50000000`, and also the ordinal _104_ of the device for our second GPIO node `/soc/gpio@50000300`:

 `build/zephyr/include/generated/devicetree_generated.h`
 ```c